liushu2019/Gene2Role/README.md

    - Task mode: 3 2 2
 ### Result 3
 1. Human PBMC dataset.
-   -Task mode: 3 2 2
+   - Task mode: 3 2 2
-2. single-cell multi-omics dataset
+2. single-cell multi-omics dataset.
-   -Task mode: 1 2 2
+   - Task mode: 1 2 2
 ### Result 4
 The codes for clustering genes using lovain algorithm can be found in **XXXX**.
 We used the embeddings generated previously to analyze the gene module stability.
 Specifically, for human glioblastoma dataset, we used the embedding generated in **Result 2**.
-And for single-cell multi-omics dataset, we used the embedding generated in **Result 4**
+And for single-cell multi-omics dataset, we used the embedding generated in **Result 3**
 ## Downstream analysis
 The codes for downstream analyzed of the embeddings can be found in `reprodoce` accordingly.